ksevelyar/idempotent-desktop/docs/README.md

 - title: Declarative & Modular
   details: Pick only modules you want.
 Reuse, override, and extend them.
 Simplify development with nix, direnv, lorri, and fuzzy matching.
 - title: Friendly
   details: Optimised for both keyboard and mouse.
 Works well with both gtk and qt.
-Steam, Spotify, Slack, Broadcom Wi-Fi drivers and other proprietary programs if you want them.
+Steam, Spotify, Slack and other proprietary programs if you want them.
 footer: MIT Licensed
 ---